michel1991/ocp-java-11/db/md/URL_CONNECTION.md

 A JDBC URL has three components separated by colons.
 None of these options uses the correct colon delimiter, making option F the correct answer.

+#### You are using a RDBMS database from a company named Fandu Tech.
+It provides a JDBC 4.0 compliant driver implementation
+### in class com.fandu.sql.Driver.
+### Which of the following lines of code is/are required to get the driver loaded?

+* A. Connection c = DriverManager.getConnection("jdbc:fandu://localhost:1234/myDB",
+    "user", "pwd");
+(Assume that the parameters are valid.)
+This code is used to get a connection from the driver.
+It doesn't load the driver class itself.

+* B. Class.forName("com.fandu.sql.Driver");
+This is required for JDBC 1.3 and older versions.
+Not for JDBC 4.0.

+* C. com.fandu.sql.Driver d = com.fandu.sql.Driver.class.newInstance()
+* D. DriverManager.loadDriver("com.fandu.sql.Driver");
+* E. None of the above.
+In JDBC 4.0, the drivers are loaded automatically based on the information provided by the driver's META-INF/services/java.sql.Driver file.
+Therefore, no java code in necessary to load the driver classes.

+Prior to JDBC 4.0, the application code would have to load the Driver class explicitly using Class.forName method, for example - Class.forName("com.xyz.jdbc.Driver").
+However, with JDBC 4.0, applications no longer need to do this.

+The DriverManager methods getConnection and getDrivers have been enhanced to support the Java Standard Edition Service Provider mechanism.
+JDBC 4.0 Drivers must include the file META-INF/services/java.sql.Driver.
+This file contains the name of the JDBC drivers implementation of java.sql.Driver.
+For example, to load the my.sql.Driver class, the META-INF/services/java.sql.Driver file would contain the entry:

+my.sql.Driver

+When the method getConnection is called, the DriverManager will attempt to locate a suitable driver from amongst those loaded at initialization and those loaded explicitly using the same classloader as the current applet or application.

+Correct(E)